anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

       }
     }

-Usage of a bare extension identifier contravenes the guidance in [@!RFC9083].
-This document updates [@!RFC9083] to explicitly allow this pattern.

 Along similar lines, an extension may define a single new object class, and use the extension's identifier as the object class name.

+Usage of a bare extension identifier conflicts with the guidance in [@!RFC9083, section 2.1].
+This document clarifies [@!RFC9083] to explicitly allow this pattern but advises extension authors to use this pattern when only one query path, JSON names, or object class is being defined by the extension.
+A> issue #37

 ### rdapConformance Population